cms-opendata-education/HSSIP-Finland-2019/README.md

 After facing a variety of challenges with the open data we found online, we were ready to analyze actual data from the CMS.
 We wanted to use CERN's open data to find the W-boson.
 Each of us created their own histograms with different variables and conditions.
 We then combined our work to create the final outcome.

-Avoimesta datasta histogrammit - Jenny [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=Avoimesta%20datasta%20histogrammit.ipynb)
+Histograms from open data - Jenny [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=Avoimesta%20datasta%20histogrammit.ipynb)
 Here I have presented how popular certains names have been in USA during 2019 and how places, where you can rent a bicycle, are located in Vantaa in form of a histogram.

-Open data_tieliikenneonnettomuudet -Eero
-[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=Open%20data_tieliikenneonnettomuudet.ipynb)
+Road Accidents in Finland -Eero [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=Open%20data_tieliikenneonnettomuudet.ipynb)
 Here I have presented a number of road accidents in Finland during 2017 and how they occured.

-Piirto - Eero
+Drawing - Eero
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=Piirto2.ipynb)
 I was interested how capable Python is creating pictures and shapes, and here are my results.
 I plotted a smileyface, a pig from Angry Birds and few colorfull circles.

-Väestöennuste -Taneli
-[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=V%C3%A4est%C3%B6ennuste.ipynb)
+Population forecast of Vantaa -Taneli [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=V%C3%A4est%C3%B6ennuste.ipynb)

-W- bosoni datassa - Jenny [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=W-%20bosoni%20datassa%20(1).ipynb)
+W- boson - Jenny [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cms-opendata-education/HSSIP-Finland-2019/master?filepath=W-%20bosoni%20datassa%20(1).ipynb)

 W-boson - Eero